chriskish19/sfct/README.md

 ## Future Plans
-1. Add more control over syncing and copying(sftc_lists.txt will have more commands and arguments)
+1. Add more control over syncing and copying(sftc_list.txt will have more commands and arguments)
 2. Implement multithreaded copying
 3. Linux support
 4. Mac support